strofimovsky/aws-rolling-snaps/README.md

     #15 */8 * * * /path-to/makesnap3.py hour
 ```

-If you need hourly snaps, just uncomment the line
+If you need hourly snaps, just uncomment the last line

-Credits:
+Credits
 =========
-This script started as a boto3 rewrite of excellent makesnapshot tool (https://github.com/evannuil/aws-snapshot-tool)
+This script started as a boto3 rewrite of the excellent makesnapshot tool (https://github.com/evannuil/aws-snapshot-tool)